Minmyatngwe/final_project_chatbot/README.md

 ## language detect

 Since sometime languadetect libray thinks some common word like hello,hi bye not english because other languaes also has that kind of words.
+### Recommendation
+Our Recommendation is that instead of prompting only one or two words ,type full sentences to avoid that

+## Prompting Time
+Since the model we are using has 8 billion parameteors,the prompt time from the chat bot will be different based on the GPU AND CUP that your computer has.